Jacopo Torriti, Clare Downing and Aimee Eeles

-- External peer review of the assumptions underpinning our analysis on load shifting that is included in the draft Impact Assessment.
+- External peer review of the assumptions underpinning our analysis on load shifting, and which is included in the draft Impact Assessment.

 - Meetings with the Ofgem team to ensure the research findings were appropriately cited in the draft Impact Assessment.

-- Advising on general policy reform of Half Hourly Settlement as part of Professor Torriti’s membership of Ofgem Academic Panel.
+- Advising on general policy reform of Half-hourly Settlement as part of Professor Torriti’s membership of the Ofgem Academic Panel.